Bert Stiles

 Bert Stiles (August 30, 1920 – November 26, 1944) was an American author of short stories who was killed in action during World War II while serving as a fighter pilot in the US Army Air Forces.

 Youth

 Born in Denver, Colorado he was the son of an electrician, Bert Stiles Sr, and a music teacher, Elizabeth Huddleston Stiles.
-He attended Denver's South High School and worked summers as a junior forest ranger in Estes Park, both of which became sources of material for his short stories.
+He was raised at 1245 South York Street in the Washington Park neighborhood of Denver and attended Denver's South High School.
+He worked summers as a junior forest ranger in Estes Park.
+His childhood home and experience as a junior forest ranger became sources of material for his short stories.

 After graduation from high school in 1938 he entered Colorado College, with a pronounced interest in writing both stories and poetry.
 He became a feature writer for the campus newspaper, The Tiger, expressing pacifist views in vogue at the time, and in June 1941, isolated himself in his fraternity house and produced twenty-seven short stories.